Get the most out of berry-producing wild and ornamental bushes and trees, and learn how to transform them into delicious jelly and other treats.

 5: Tart Cherries Prunus cerasus (hardiness zones 4-8)

 Tart cherries are excellent for fresh eating when ripe in my opinion, but many people find them extremely tart.
 They mellow when pitted and cooked.

 Cherry trees of all kinds are a popular insectary during their spring bloom time, and the berries are a favorite wildlife food.

 Cherry trees make a beautiful privacy screen.
-We grow our cherry trees in the parking strip and get about nine pounds of cherries per dwarf tree each year.
-That’s because we planted them in guilds for natural pest control.
-Read more about fruit tree guilds here.
+I grow cherry trees in the parking strip and get about nine pounds of cherries per dwarf tree each year.
+That’s because I planted them in guilds for natural pest control.

 Cranberry Cherry Sauce anyone?

 Plant a Hedgerow or Food Forest

 If you’re thinking about planting a jelly garden on purpose, consider growing it as a hedgerow or food forest.
 Here are some ideas for planting a jelly garden as part of a hedgerow or as part of a food forest.

 It’s entirely possible to mix and match all of these berries (or any other edible fruits you’ve foraged) to make a mixed-fruit jelly.
 Simply follow the guidelines on the package of your pectin.